netavanza/netavanza.github.io/README.md

-# Netavanza Website
+# netavanza Website

-This repository hosts the official static website for **Netavanza**.
+This repository hosts the official static website for **netavanza**.

-Netavanza is an IT consulting company specializing in enhancing IT efficiency for businesses of all sizes.
+netavanza is an IT consulting company specializing in enhancing IT efficiency for businesses of all sizes.
 The live website can be accessed at: [https://netavanza.com](https://netavanza.com).

 ## Services Offered